Skip to main content

 Wildlife Conservation

 A student enrolled in the joint graduate training program has two research mentors, a Cornell Faculty member as your major advisor (Chair) and a scientific staff member from the SCBI to serve as your co-mentor.
 Utilizing expertise from both institutions, you would be working collaboratively and would be expected to study on site at both locations (Cornell in Ithaca, NY and SCBI in Front Royal, VA).
-During your 1st year you will have three lab rotations, including one at the SCBI.
+During your first year you will have three lab rotations, including one at the SCBI.
 This SCBI rotation could occur in the summer prior to or after your first academic year.
+Please note: applicants to the Joint Graduate Training Program (JGTP) with the Smithsonian Conservation Biology Institute (SCBI) are not eligible for the Cornell K. Lisa Yang Center for Wildlife Health Graduate Fellowship.

 A list of our faculty and their research areas